Standard Bareboat Charter Conditions

 5.1.
 The Charterer warrants (a) that he and his crew are competent and medically fit to handle the Yacht safely; and (b) the truth, accuracy and provision in good faith of all information provided or to be provided by them to the Owner and/or Sailaway, including in respect of their sailing qualifications and experience.

 5.5.
-In the event of any accident or damage to or running aground of or failure of the Yacht or the happening of any other event which might give rise to a claim under the Owner’s Yacht insurance, the Charterer shall report such an occurrence to the Owner and to Sailaway forthwith and shall comply with any instructions given to him by the Owner, or Sailaway acting on the Owner’s behalf, or the Yacht insurers.
+In the event of any accident or damage to or running aground of or failure of the Yacht or the happening of any other event which might give rise to a claim under the Owner’s Yacht insurance, the Charterer must report such occurrence to the Owner and to Sailaway forthwith and shall comply with any instructions given to him by the Owner, or Sailaway acting on the Owner’s behalf, or the Yacht insurers.
 Where loss or damage is caused to the Yacht the Charterer shall use his best endeavours to obtain the prior approval of the Owner or of Sailaway, before putting in hand any repairs expected to cost more than £100.

 5.6.
 The Charterer will not sub-let or part with control of the Yacht without the written consent of the Owner or of Sailaway acting on the Owner’s behalf.